Hardy Cross method: Method of balancing flows (section incomplete)

 The method of balancing flows uses an initial guess that satisfies continuity of potential over each loop and then balances the flows until continuity of flow is also achieved at each junction.

 Advantages of the Hardy Cross method

 Simple mathematics

 The Hardy Cross method is useful because it relies on only simple mathematics, circumventing the need to solve a system of equations.
-Without the Hardy Cross methods, engineers would have to solve complex systems of equations with variable exponents that cannot easily be solved by hand.
+Without the Hardy Cross method, engineers would have to solve complex systems of equations with variable exponents that cannot easily be solved by hand.

 Self correcting

 The Hardy Cross method iteratively corrects for the mistakes in the initial guess used to solve the problem.
 Subsequent mistakes in calculation are also iteratively corrected.
 If the method is followed correctly, the proper flow in each pipe can still be found if small mathematical errors are consistently made in the process.
 As long as the last few iterations are done with attention to detail, the solution will still be correct.
 In fact, it is possible to intentionally leave off decimals in the early iterations of the method to run the calculations faster.